 If you find layer cakes intimidating, or you don’t have the time to do one, make a lemon blueberry pound cake, you will have enough to make a few.
 Finally, you can top them with a drizzle of lemon glaze.

 Another fantastic blueberry cake you can try is this decadent Blueberry Zucchini Poke Cake.
 And for a different berry treat, try this easy Meyer Lemon Blueberry Cheesecake recipe, Blueberry Muffins, or amazing Blueberry Banana Bread.

 For the exact directions and measurements, check out our recipe card below.
 Here are the basic ingredients you will need.

 - Butter: Unsalted and at room temperature.

 - Sugar: White granulated sugar.

-- Eggs: Make sure they are room temperature.
+- Large eggs: Make sure they are at room temperature.

 - Vanilla: We recommend pure vanilla extract.